Investors typically look for 2 crucial features in their investments:

 You may be facing the same trade-offs right now.

-The double whammy of the COVID-19 event and the oil crisis have brought about a significant market correction around the world.
+The double whammy of the COVID-19 event and the oil crisis has brought about a significant market correction around the world.

 This presents a host of questions that may exist in your head: